hstahelin/supportdesk/README.md

   - **Create, View, Edit Tickets**: Can create new support tickets, view assigned tickets, and update ticket status, priority or details.
   - **Comment on Tickets**: Add comments to tickets they are working on or assigned to.
-  - **Access Knowledge Base**: Search and view articles in the Knowledge Base to resolve issues.
+  - **Access Knowledge Base**: Create, search and view articles in the Knowledge Base to resolve issues.

 - **Team Lead / Managers**